moshonk/ilrdemo/README.md

 docker-compose up --build
 ```

-This will start all the backend services, frontend application, and database as defined in the [`docker-compose.yml`](./docker-compose.yml") file.
-The services will be accessible at the ports defined in the [`docker-compose.yml`](./docker-compose.yml") file.
+This will start all the backend services, frontend application, and database as defined in the [`docker-compose.yml`](./docker-compose.yml) file.